Stefan0436/CMD-R/README.md

 # Compiling guide
 ## For Linux
-Step 1: Clone the git using the command `git clone https://github.com/Stefan0436/CMD-R.git` Step 2: Cd into the cloned repo by running `cd CMD-R` Step 3: Mark `configure` as executable by running `chmod +x ./configure` Step 4: Configure the project and download dependencies by running `./configure` Step 5: Build the project by running `make`
+1. Clone the git using the command `git clone https://github.com/Stefan0436/CMD-R.git`\n
+2. Enter the cloned repo by running `cd CMD-R`\n
+3. Mark `configure` as executable by running `chmod +x ./configure`\n
+4. Configure the project and download dependencies by running `./configure`
+5. Build the project by running `make`
-Step 6 (Optional): Run the bot inside the build folder by running `make run` Step 7 (Optional): Install the bot to your system by running `make install` so you can run it with `cmd-r`
+6. Run the bot inside the build folder by running `make run` (optional)
+7. Install the bot to your system by running `make install` so you can run it with `cmd-r` (optional)

 ## For Windows
 Coming soon.